brunosubert/weather-forecast/README.md

-WEATHER APP
+##WEATHER APP

--- simple weather app that allows you to check the temperature, humidity and pressure of a chosen city.
+simple weather app that allows you to check the temperature, humidity and pressure of a chosen city.
--- The app uses openweather api.
+The app uses openweather api.